AliGolmirzaei/android-docker-image/README.md

 # Android docker image

-This repository consist of scripts needed to build a docker image with an android emulator available for instrument tests.
+This repository consists of scripts needed to build a docker image with an android emulator available for instrument tests.
 Right now a `.gitlab-ci.yml` is provided to build this image in Gitlab CICD.

-If you are also using Gitlab CICD you can use following `.gitlab-ci.yml` to use the image build.
+If you are also using Gitlab CICD you can use the following `.gitlab-ci.yml` to use the image build.
 ```
 image: {path to your built image}